 Its base clock speed is 3.6 GHz, but you can turbo it to 4.2 GHz.
 It comes with 12 threads and 6 cores, so this chip is designed to deliver exceptional performance for the money.

 It also comes unlocked, so overclocking is not a problem.
 However, you will need to get a cooler and replace the Wraith Stealth cooler included in the package.
-If you are a streamer on a budget, it will work fine for you.
+It will work fine if you are a streamer on a budget.

 - Handles multi and single-core tasks pretty well.